scriptrdotio/howto/api/create_api.md

 ## How do I know this is a secure API?
 - In Image 1, notice the red lock on the top right corner of the script.
 This indicates that the execution of the script is restricted to authorized entities (by default, authenticated devices and users of your account)
 - In Image 2, notice that the cURL instruction passes a bearer token in the Authorization header.
-Scriptr.io will reject any attempt to invoke a secure script if no valid token is provided.
+Scriptr will reject any attempt to invoke a secure script if no valid token is provided.

 ## Try the new API from the browser
 - Copy your script's endpoint and paste it into a web browser